spraakbanken/swell-project/Anonymization_guidelines.md

     - < work > is used for an institution which is revealed as the writer's working place (or the working place of a person related to the writer).
 When an institution is identified as a working place, the tag < work > is applied instead of other tags which may otherwise be applied.
 For instance: If a text reveals that the writer works in a named school, the tag < work >, rather than the tag < school >, is used to pseudonymize the name of the school.
     - < other_institution > is used for all other institutions in need for pseudonymization, such as a sport's team or an NGO
   * Pseudonymization:
-      - Replace from a list of school names and companies (e.g. from Yellow pages)
+      - Replace from a list of school names and companies (e.g. from Yellow pages) alternatively use _A-school, B-workplace, C-institution_

 ### 4. Transportation: < transport_name >, < transport_nr >